Sichao-Yang/sTimer/README.md

 To install dependency, run `pip install -r requirement`.

+Notice: The default audio comes from [pomotroid](https://github.com/Splode/pomotroid/tree/master/static/audio).
-You can customize the alarm sound by replacing the default mp3 and trim time of the alarm:
+You can also customize the alarm sound by replacing the default mp3 and trim time of the alarm:
-`ffmpeg -i battleship-alarm.wav -t 2 alarm.mp3`
+`ffmpeg -i battleship-alarm.wav -t 2 alert.mp3`